Mmustafa-772002/Mysql/README.md

 ### 3. MySQL Basics

 MySQL is a relational database management system (RDBMS) that is used to store and manage data.
-It is based on the SQL (Structured Query Language) standard, and provides a variety of features for creating, querying, and managing databases.
+It is based on the SQL (Structured Query Language) standard and provides a variety of features for creating, querying, and managing databases.

 MySQL provides a variety of features for creating and managing databases, including:

-- **Database Creation**: MySQL provides features for creating databases, including creating new databases, dropping existing databases, and other database creation options.

-crating a database in MySQL is simple.
+- **Database Creation**: MySQL provides features for creating databases, including creating new databases, dropping existing databases, and other database creation options. creating a database in MySQL is simple.
 You can use the following command to create a new database:

 ```sql
 CREATE DATABASE database_name;